KEMBL/SituationalCentreApp/README.md

 # SituationalCentreApp
-It is example of C# .NET WPF application it collects information from incoming SMS messages
+It is example of C# .NET WPF TDD application it collects information from incoming SMS messages